devdruh/crimes-analytics/README.md

 # Toronto Crimes Analytics

 Welcome to the **Toronto Crimes Analytics** project!
 This application provides insightful visualizations and analysis of crime data in Toronto.
-Leveraging the data visualization techniques could help the community understand crime patterns and trends within the city.
+Leveraging the data visualization techniques that could help the community understand crime patterns and trends within the city.

 ## Features